 Studio art at Wake Forest encompasses the teaching, study, and practice of visual art that includes drawing, design, film and video, painting, photography, printmaking, and sculpture.
 Our goal is to develop visual language in these media that challenges the ways we look at the world, and to use the direct experience of making art to foster responsibility, courage and tenacity in our students.

 Our faculty are artists who are themselves engaged in creating and exhibiting art for the full range of audiences from small communities to national and international exhibitions.
-We offer an entry into college level studio art through a wide range of introductory courses that lead to specialized courses in every area.
-For a list of courses being offered next semester, click here.
+We offer an entry into college-level studio art through a wide range of introductory courses that lead to specialized courses in every area.

 Majors and minors in Studio Art